Last Updated on

 If you are not familiar with Chase, let me give you a brief introduction.

-Case is one of the most successful commercial photographers of our generation.
+Chase is one of the most successful commercial photographers of our generation.
 He is an entrepreneur and educator.
-I’ve been following his blog for years, which was and continues to be a valuable source of inspiration, business information and education.
+I’ve been following his blog for years, which was and continues to be a valuable source of inspiration, business information, and education.

 What made Chase and his blog so popular among the photography community is his approach to sharing everything he does.
 These days, it is normal when photographers share behind-the-scenes information and details about their business, shooting techniques, editing tips, etc. This was not the case 10 to 15 years ago.
 At the time, the photography community was a pretty secretive bunch as every photographer tried to keep his professional “secrets” to himself.